Policies

 • it reports unethical research.

 An article is retracted by publishing a retraction notice that is linked to or replaces the retracted article.
-EJOP will make any effort to clearly identify a retracted article as such.
-If an investigation is underway that might result in the retraction of an article EJOP may choose to alert readers by publishing an expression of concern.
+Every effort will be made to clearly identify a retracted article as such.
+If an investigation is underway that might result in the retraction of an article, it may be decided to alert readers by publishing an expression of concern.

-Authors may publish the manuscript in any other journal or medium but any such subsequent publication must include a notice that the manuscript was initially published by EJOP.
+• Authors may publish the manuscript in any other journal or medium but any such subsequent publication must include a notice that the manuscript was initially published in this journal.

-Authors grant EJOP the right of first publication.
+• Authors grant the journal the right of first publication.
 Although authors remain the copyright owner, they grant the journal the irrevocable, nonexclusive rights to publish, reproduce, publicly distribute and display, and transmit their article or portions thereof in any manner.